-Universal 'Safe and Accessible' Design:
+Universal 'Safe and Accessible' Design

 A fundamental consideration for universal design is the accessibility and movement into and throughout the home for people with limited mobility, especially those in wheelchairs.
 Key design elements include:

-Level pathway and level door-way threshold to the front, or at least via the garage/ carport.

-Accessible, well illuminated car park and pathway.

-Wide doorways throughout the home, including to the bathroom and toilet.
-Doors should have a minimum opening of 850mm and passages a minimum width of 1 metre.

-Bathroom with semi-recessed hand basin and hobless -step-free- showers, and with hand-rails included.

-Toilet is on the ground level, and have large enough internal dimensions for a wheelchair ( $2m \times 1.6m$ ), and are fitted with a hand rail.
+- Level pathway and level door-way threshold to the front, or at least via the garage/ carport. - Accessible, well illuminated car park and pathway. - Wide doorways throughout the home, including to the bathroom and toilet. - Doors should have a minimum opening of 850mm and passages a minimum width of 1 metre. - Bathroom with semi-recessed hand basin and hobless-step-free-showers, and with hand-rails included. - Toilet is on the ground level, and have large enough internal dimensions for a wheelchair (2m x 1.6m), and are fitted with a hand rail.

-Liveability
+TO INCREASE YOUR INDOOR-OUTDOOR LIVING OPPORTUNITIES CREATE DIRECT AND EASY ACCESS TO YOUR PRIVATE OUTDOOR SPACES.

-Indoor-Outdoor Living:
+Indoor-Outdoor Living

-Most of Australia has an ideal climate throughout much of the year to be outdoors, and increasingly homes are being built to allow for more indoor-outdoor connectivity.

-We recommend the following:
+Most of Australia has an ideal climate throughout much of the year to be outdoors, and increasingly homes are being built to allow for more indooroutdoor connectivity.
+To increase your indoor-outdoor living opportunities, we recommend the following:

-Create direct and easy access to your private out spaces - follow the design recommendation under the climate responsive 'solar passive' design section.

-Plant a vegetable and herd garden close to your kitchen area.
-Raised garden beds are best if you have limited mobility.

-Plant some fruit trees - such as lemons, apples and olives.
-These provide food and also shade.

-Plant deciduous variety trees on your north side as they provide shade in summer but allow the winter sun into your home in winter.
+- Create direct and easy access to your private out spaces - follow the design recommendation under the climate responsive 'solar passive' design section. - Plant a vegetable and herd garden close to your kitchen area.
+Raised garden beds are best if you have limited mobility. - Plant some fruit trees such as lemons, apples and olives.
+These provide food and also shade. - Plant deciduous variety trees on your north side as they provide shade in summer but allow the winter sun into your home in winter.

-Pets

-Main considerations are:

-The owners and the City of Swan's obligation under the Cat Act 2012 e.g. limits on cat ownership numbers and being lock indoors at night

-The owners and the City of Swan's obligations under the Dog Act 1976

-The impacts of cats on the natural environment

-General information on the local wildlife in the area, including what to do when encountering local wildlife, not to feed wild animals, the use of urban poisons and its effects on wildlife etc.

-Fencing the building envelope to control pets

-Control methods for domestic cats including: - keeping cats inside overnight

-Sterilising pets

-Keeping dogs on a leash when walking; and

-Restricting walking to designated paths

-More Information
+If using a grey water system to irrigate your garden, ensure you use only low phosphate products so your native garden doesn't suffer.

+Find out more about our projects across Australia.

+MORE INFORMATION